 Every year Japanese cherry trees beautify gardens and parks around the world.
-Perhaps the most iconic Japanese cherry trees within the United States are the ones that line the National Mall in Washington, D.C.
-But the good news is that if you live in a location with mild weather, you too can have your own “cherry blossom time” by planting a Japanese cherry tree in your own yard or garden.
+Perhaps the most iconic Japanese cherry trees in the United States are the ones that line the National Mall in Washington, D.C.
+But the good news is that if you live in a location with mild weather, you too can have your own “cherry blossom time” by planting a Japanese cherry tree in your yard or garden.

 History of the Japanese Cherry Tree

 Japanese cherry trees, or sakura, are a group of about 100 species of flowering cherry trees that originated in Japan.
 For over 1200 years, Japanese gardeners bred the most beautiful cherry trees every spring by grafting especially beautiful branches onto existing trees or cross-pollinating other trees to create new strains.

 Japanese cherry trees are now beloved all over the world Japan thanks to the efforts of an eccentric Englishman named Collingwood Ingram, a British ornithologist and plant collector.
 Ingram and his wife fell in love with the sakura on their honeymoon in Japan in 1907.

 Ingram buried a cutting from a Japanese cherry tree in a potato and took it home with him via the Siberian Express, and in the following years, spread the trees to over 100 countries.
 By 1926, Ingram had become such a renowned expert on Japanese cherry trees that he was invited to speak to the Cherry Society in Tokyo.
 At the conference, he was told that the white Japanese cherry had gone extinct in Japan.
 Ingram, however, had a white Japanese cherry in his own garden in England.
 By cloning it, he was able to save the white cherry tree in Japan.

 The famous flowering cherry trees in Washington, D.C. that I mentioned earlier were a gift to the United States from the Japanese government in 1912.
 Every spring, hundreds of thousands of tourists from all over the United States come out to see these amazing Japanese cherry trees, which are now over 100 years old.